rtolsma/rtolsma.github.io/_posts/2023-06-06-counterfactual-impact.markdown

 published: true
 ---

 You're a bright young kid striving to change the world.
-As a pure bred rationalist, you of course seek to maximize our counterfactual altruistic impact, but in practice, what does that mean?
+As a pure bred rationalist, you of course seek to maximize your counterfactual altruistic impact, but in practice, what does that mean?

 I'll attempt to convince you, based on a simplified mathematical model, that seeking counterfactual impact implies prioritizing fields which have opportunities for heavy-tailed contributions regardless of the talent distribution.